| | Defense in Scoresheet

 won-loss records and looked over specific stats for each team in relation to the rest of

+the league.
 The question I asked of each league is: How many

 of the three most successful teams finished in their league's top three in terms of